How To Make Mushroom Tea

 If you want to get every single drop of magic out of the shrooms you can repeat the steps one more time on the material you filtered out from the first cup.
-You will end up with a highly concentrated cup of magic tea.
+You'll end up with a highly concentrated cup of magic tea.

 Lemon Truffle Elixir